-- First and foremost, think about how you plan to use your treadmill.
-Will it be for the occasional walk, predominantly for jogging, or for serious running training?
-Will you be the only one using it, or do you think the whole family get involved?
+How do you plan to use your treadmill?
+Will it be for the occasional walk, for jogging, or for serious cardio training?
+Will you be the only one using it, or will the whole family get involved?
 Will you want to stick to one simple routine, or do you want the treadmill to have a range of programs as your fitness progresses?

 Do you have a single goal in mind?
-Hire purchase or renting might be more practical if you have a single goal, like losing those last few kilos before summer, then it doesn’t make sense to have the treadmill all year round.
+Hire purchase or renting might be more practical if you have a single goal, like losing those last few kilos before summer.
+It wouldn't make sense to have a treadmill all year round in this case.

 Is your local gym selling treadmills?
-Some gyms lease their machines, or sell them to the public after a few years, so you might be able to get a used one – though their fancy functions such as heart rate monitors might have gone bust by then.
-Remember to try before you buy.
+Some gyms lease their machines, or sell them to the public after a few years, so you might be able to get a used one.
+But try before you buy.

-- What features are important to you?
+Are features important to you?
 For instance, do you like to listen to music while you run?
-Will a TV and a cup-holder be essential if you're planning to exercise in your lounge room?
+Do you want one with a heart rate monitor?
+A fan to keep you cool?

-These should have clear instructions and be easy to read and use, so the information you want isn't awkward to access while walking or running.
+Should have clear instructions and be easy to read and use.
+You don't want information to be awkward to access while walking or running.

 Heart rate control programs

-Automatically adjusting the intensity of your workout these keep you in the recommended heart rate zone, so you can be sure you're getting a worthwhile cardio workout for your fitness level.
+Automatically adjusts the intensity of your workout to keep you in the recommended heart rate zone, so you can be sure you're getting a worthwhile cardio workout for your fitness level.